Puerto Rico: Boxer charged with killing pregnant lover | DW | 03.05.2021

 The FBI said that Verdejo, who is married and has a daughter, assaulted his lover and injected her with an unknown substance before binding her hands and feet to a heavy object and throwing her in the river, at which point he began shooting at her body from the bridge.

-Hundreds of people gathered by the lagoon on Sunday to demand justice for Rodriguez and for other women victims of domestic violence.
+Hundreds of people gathered by the lagoon on Sunday to demand justice for Rodriguez and for other female victims of domestic violence.

 Rodriguez's mother Keila Ortiz told reporters that he daughter had called her on Thursday before disappearing and said that Verdejo was on his way over to check the result of a pregnancy test.